Computer Systems Research Group

 Simplified evolution of Unix systems.
 The Mach kernel was a fork from BSD 4.3 that led to NeXTSTEP / OpenStep, upon which macOS and iOS are based.

-The Computer Systems Research Group (CSRG) was a research group at the University of California, Berkeley, that was dedicated to enhancing AT&T Unix operating system and funded by the Defense Advanced Research Projects Agency.
+The Computer Systems Research Group (CSRG) was a research organization at the University of California, Berkeley, dedicated to enhancing the AT&T Unix.
+Funded primarily by the DARPA.
+The CSRG focused on developing portable, high-performance Unix variants for academic and research environments, producing the Berkeley Software Distribution series.

 History

 Professor Bob Fabry of Berkeley acquired a UNIX source license from AT&T in 1974.
-His group started to modify UNIX, and distributed their version as the Berkeley Software Distribution (BSD).
+His group started to modify UNIX, and distributed their version as the Berkeley Software Distribution.

-In April 1980, Fabry signed a contract with DARPA to develop UNIX even further and accommodate the specific requirements of the ARPAnet.
+In April 1980, Fabry signed a contract with DARPA to develop UNIX even further and accommodate the specific requirements of the ARPANET.
 With this funding, Fabry created the Computer Systems Research Group.

 By the early 1980s, CSRG was the best-known non-commercial Unix developer, and a majority of Unix sites used at least some Berkeley software.
 AT&T included some CSRG work in Unix System V.

-During the 1970s and 1980s, AT&T/USL raised the commercial licensing fee for UNIX from $20,000 to $100,000–$200,000.
-This became a big problem for small research labs and companies who used BSD, and the CSRG decided to replace all the source code that originated from AT&T. They succeeded in 1994, but AT&T disagreed and sued Berkeley.
-After a court settlement in 1994, CSRG distributed the final version of BSD, called 4.4BSD-Lite2.
+During the 1970s and 1980s, AT&T and USL increased UNIX’s commercial licensing fees from approximately $20,000 to between $100,000 and $200,000.
+This created serious difficulties for small research laboratories and companies that relied on BSD.
+In response, the CSRG began replacing all source code derived from AT&T UNIX with independently developed code.
+This work culminated in the release of 4.4BSD-Lite in 1994.
+However, AT&T/USL disputed Berkeley’s right to distribute the system and filed a lawsuit against BSDI and the University of California, Berkeley.
+The case was settled later that year, allowing Berkeley to release the final BSD version, 4.4BSD-Lite2, in 1995.